moonbuck/theme-moondeer/content/categories/personal-favorites/_index.md

     weight: 100
 ---

-*The ones I still come back to on occasion.*
+*The ones I lift to the top of the list.*